 Copenhagen Zoo is a city zoo with a diverse animal collection.
 Clinic facilities include a basic hospital, laboratories, isolation facilities, necropsy room, radiology, ultrasonography and endoscopy.
 The resident will work with the zoo’s veterinarians, animal health and curatorial staff, animal keepers and veterinary students.
 The resident will be based at the Zoo, but will have the opportunity to work with the faculty at the Veterinary College at Copenhagen University.

 Qualifications for the program include a DVM degree, and a minimum of 2 years of clinical experience by the start of the program.
 Candidates must be fluent in written and spoken English, and a willingness to learn some Danish is expected.
 Candidates must be eligible to practice in Denmark.
 Priority is given to those candidates that fulfill the following;

 1) 2-3 years of practice experience in mixed practice, exotic or zoo animal medicine, and/or completion of a 1-year internship in veterinary practice including zoo animal, mixed animal, large or small animal practice.
 General clinical competency is essential.

 2) Excellent academic record with previous research experience and scientific publications.

 Application materials should include a curriculum vitae, letter of intent with a statement of career goals, official transcript of veterinary coursework and 3 letters of recommendation.
 Danish veterinary licensure will be required of the successful applicant.
-Applications must be received by June 20th.
-Requests for additional information should be directed in writing to Dr. Mads Bertelsen, Copenhagen Zoo, DK-2000 Frederiksberg, Denmark, firstname.lastname@example.org.
+Applications must be received by February 1st, 2016.
+Requests for supplementary information should be directed in writing to Dr. Mads Bertelsen, Copenhagen Zoo, DK-2000 Frederiksberg, Denmark, firstname.lastname@example.org.
 For additional information, please visit www.zoo.dk.